mmistakes/minimal-mistakes/_gigs/create-website.md

 ---
 title: "Need a website?"
 categories: gigs
+excerpt: "Let's start building your brand."
 comments: true
 ---

 {% include paypal-subscribe-widget.html id="ST2XN9RU3J4JY" button="Subscribe | $25/month" %}

-What's the best way to showcase your idea and products?
-How can you start building a digital brand that you own?
+Want a site that to showcase your idea and products online?
+A site that can easily change from a blog to an ecommerce in the future?
 A Wordpress website is the best Minimal-Viable-Product (MVP) for you.

 I started this gig as a sharing economy with my friends.
-I want to help people who are just starting out and help them build an online brand.
+I'm keen to help people who are just starting out online.

 # What you can expect:
 ***